 I highly recommend that all bloggers who want to earn an income from affiliate marketing invest in the Making Sense of Affiliate Marketing course.

 Michelle, the creator of the course, is a blogger who earns $50,000 a month from affiliate marketing.
 Investing in this course really helped me grow my income from affiliate marketing, because I have been able to apply Michelle’s tips and strategies that she uses on her blog to my own blogs.

 I actually more than doubled my affiliate sales in one month after implementing everything I learned from the course on my blog.
-You can read more about my results in my review of the course.
+You can read more about my results in my detailed review of the course.
 Or you can check out my interview with Michelle to learn more about the course first.

 (P.S.
 If you decide to purchase Making Sense of Affiliate Marketing through my link, email a copy of your receipt to me at [email protected] and I will send you a free copy of my ebook Amazon Affiliate Affluence, which is all about how to make money with the Amazon affiliate program.)